jakub-swiniarski/dwm/README.md

 - spawning a terminal using mouse,
 - moving a window to master using mouse,
 - changing the layout using mouse,
-- making a window float using mouse.
+- making a window float using mouse,
+- moving a window to another tag using maouse,
+- copying the window to another tag using mouse.